hfs/landuse_without_buildings/README.md

 You can run the analysis yourself, e.g. for newer data for a different country or if you want to modify the criteria.

-The processing for Germany requires about 100 GB of temporary disk space and 2 hours of computation time.
-Having the database on an SSD is highly recommended, as the processing takes several times that on a HDD.
+The processing for Germany requires about 100 GB of temporary disk space and 2.5 hours of computation time.
+Having the database on an SSD is highly recommended, as the processing is several times slower on a HDD.

 ### Using Docker and Docker Compose